 Inpatient Wound, Ostomy, and Continence Nurses

-Beatrice Forlizzi, BSN, RN-BC, CWOCN, graduated from the Charles E. Gregory School of Nursing and received her Bachelor of Science in Nursing at Pace University, plus her Master of Science in Nursing as a Clinical Nurse Specialist from The City University of New York, College of Staten Island.
-Beatrice has more than 23 years of experience in all aspects of wound, ostomy, and continence nursing.
+Beatrice Forlizzi, MSN, RN-BC, CWOCN, graduated from the Charles E. Gregory School of Nursing and received her Bachelor of Science in Nursing at Pace University and received her Master's of Science Degree in Nursing as a Clinical Nurse Specialist from The City University of New York, College of Staten Island.
+Beatrice has more than 24 years of experience in all aspects of Wound, Ostomy, and Continence Nursing.

-Monica Cabrera, RN-BC, CNS, CWOCN, graduated from Long Island University, Brooklyn Campus with a bachelor's degree in Nursing and received her master's degree in Nursing as a Clinical Nurse Specialist from the State University of New York-Downstate Medical Center.
-Monica has been a nurse for nine years and has two years of experience as a board-certified wound, ostomy, and continence nurse (CWOCN).
+Monica Cabrera, RN-BC, MSN, CNS, CWOCN, graduated from Long Island University, Brooklyn Campus with a Bachelor's Degree in Nursing and received her Master's Degree in Nursing as a Clinical Nurse Specialist from the State University of New York-Downstate Medical Center.
+Monica has been a nurse for ten years and has three years' experience as a board-certified wound, ostomy, and continence nurse (CWOCN).

-Danielle Hunton, BSN, RN-BC, CCRN, CWOCN, graduated from Wagner College with a bachelor's degree in Nursing.
-She is currently pursuing a master's degree in Nursing Education from Pace University.
-Danielle has been a nurse for five years and is board-certified in wound, ostomy, and continence nursing.
+Danielle Hunton, BSN, RN-BC, CCRN, CWOCN, graduated from Wagner College with a Bachelor's Degree in Nursing.
+She is currently pursuing a Master's degree in Nursing Education from Pace University.
+Danielle has been a nurse for six years and is board-certified in wound, ostomy, and continence nursing.

 If you have questions regarding your ostomy or ostomy surgery or wish to make an outpatient appointment with a wound, ostomy, and continence nurse, please contact us at 212-746-6030.